Skip to content

 7c2f88d13e5f269762dd4d463aa4eb3102214110 — 2026-07-02

-Method count 18 → 19.
-Five additions, all matched byte-for-byte (values and timing) against the reference:
+Wire delta.
+Method count 18 → 19. claustrum matches all five changes byte-for-byte (values and timing) against the reference:

-2. process.stdin.offset contractprocess.stdin replies now always carry applied (cumulative decoded bytes); an offset param makes stdin idempotent across reconnects (duplicate → duplicate:true no-op, ahead-of-applied → -32003 gap error, partial overlap applies only the fresh tail).
+2. process.stdin.offset contract — a process.stdin reply now always carries applied, the cumulative count of decoded bytes.
+An offset param makes stdin idempotent across reconnects: a duplicate becomes a duplicate:true no-op, an offset ahead of the applied count gives a -32003 gap error, and a partial overlap applies only the fresh tail.

 5. server.capabilities gained a features array (["process.stdin.offset"]).